Entire home

 London

 Greenwich, a neighbourhood in London, is home to this holiday home.
 Tower of London and Tower Bridge are notable landmarks, and travellers looking to shop may want to visit Oxford Street and Westfield Stratford City.
 Check out an event or a game at O2 Arena, and consider making time for London Eye, a top attraction not to be missed.
-Relax and indulge in the area's health/beauty spas, or seek out an adventure with cycling and hiking nearby.
+Relax and indulge in the area's health/beauty spas, or seek out an adventure with hiking and cycling nearby.

 London